FY 2015

 Ritsumeikan University Camo Cinema Executive Committee

-Once a month, they participate in the Kamogawa Beautification Association's Clean Hike, and on August 22, they clean up the Kamogawa River at noon and screen movies on the Kamogawa River in the evening.
-By doing so, many people will know the unique charm of the Kamogawa space, and the number of people who want to cherish the Kamogawa River will increase as much as possible.
-We are conducting this project with the idea that if people like the Kamo River, the desire to cherish the Kamo River will develop in the people, which will lead to beautification.
+Once a month, we participate in a clean hike of the Kamo River Beautification Society, and on August 22, we clean up the Kamo River during the day and show a movie at the Kamo River in the evening.
+By doing so, we will let many people know about the unique charm of the Kamo River and increase the number of people who want to cherish the Kamo River as much as possible.
+We are doing this business with the belief that if people like the Kamo River, they will develop a desire to cherish the Kamo River and lead to beautification.

 ★ Activity Report

-We are celebrating our 11th year of regional development activities centered on the Rokuhara School District in Higashiyama Ward.
-We have been closely tied to the community, digging up overlooked cultures and forgotten and buried histories and resources from an artistic perspective, and conducting activities to make residents aware of them at numerous events and workshops.
-This year, we will continue our activities so far and explore the possibilities for creating industries (jobs) by utilizing the town's resources (pottery and zhongli).
+is the 11th year that we have been continuing our activities for regional development centered on the Higashiyama Ward Rokuhara School District.
+We have been closely connected to the local community, unearthing overlooked cultures, forgotten and buried history and resources from an artistic perspective, and have been working to make residents aware of them through numerous events and workshops.
+This year, we will continue our activities so far and explore the possibility of creating industry (jobs) by utilizing the resources of the town (pottery and Zhongyu).

 ★ Activity Report

-This project focuses on the whole of Kyoto, centered on Fushimi Inari Taisha Shrine, and implements practical initiatives on travel manners and hospitality for foreign tourists visiting Japan.
-It is broadly divided into three pillars: (1) collection and analysis of travel etiquette information, (2) planning and implementation of manners communication, and (3) dissemination of project results.
-By thinking about travel etiquette for foreign tourists from the perspective of students, we will promote mutual understanding between the region and tourists.
+This project aims to implement practical initiatives on travel manners and hospitality for foreign tourists visiting Japan for the whole of Kyoto, centered on Fushimi Inari Taisha Shrine.
+Broadly speaking, we will work on three pillars: (1) collecting and analyzing information on travel manners, (2) planning and implementing manners communication, and (3) disseminating the results of the project.
+By thinking about the travel etiquette of foreign tourists from the perspective of students, we will promote mutual understanding between the local community and tourists.

 Implementation Report

-On Sunday, June 28, 2015, Campus Plaza Kyoto held a public presentation screening (second screening) to determine the projects selected for this fiscal year.
+On Sunday, June 28, 2015, a public presentation screening (second screening) was held at Campus Plaza Kyoto to determine the selected projects for this year.

-This year, 17 projects that passed the document screening in the first round of screening participated in the presentation screening, and each organization made elaborate presentations to appeal the effects and characteristics of the project and the enthusiasm for the project.
-During the Q&A session, the students responded to the selection committee members with great enthusiasm, and as a wonderful initiative for regional revitalization, the students fully demonstrated the results of their preparations so far.
+This year, 17 companies that passed the document screening in the first round of screening participated in the presentation screening, and each organization made elaborate presentations to promote the effects and characteristics of their projects and their enthusiasm for their projects.
+During the Q&A session, the students did their best to respond to the selection committee members, and as a wonderful initiative for regional revitalization, the students were able to fully demonstrate the results of their preparations so far.

-In addition, a total of 125 people, including those related to the presenting organizations, attended the venue and listened attentively to the students' presentations on their rich ideas and initiatives in collaboration with the local community.
+In addition, a total of 125 people, including representatives of the presentation organizations, attended the event, and listened to the students’ presentations on their rich ideas and initiatives in collaboration with the local community.

 gakumachi_2015_1